Weight management 101

 According to the National Heart, Lung, and Blood Institute, you may be a candidate for weight-loss medicine if your BMI is 30 or higher, or if your BMI is 27 or higher and you have medical problems related to your weight.
 Weight-loss medicines should always be combined with a healthful diet and regular exercise.
 Your doctor can help you decide whether weight-loss medication is right for you and tell you about possible side effects that may occur from the medications.

-According to the NIDDK, surgery may be the best option for severely obese people who are unable to lose weight through diet and exercise or who have serious obesity-related health problems.
+According to the NIDDK, surgery may be an option for severely obese people who are unable to lose weight through diet and exercise or who have serious obesity-related health problems.
 Surgery promotes weight loss by restricting food intake and, in some cases, by interrupting the digestive process.
-You may be a candidate for weight-loss surgery if your BMI is 40 or more, or if your BMI is 35 or more and you have weight-related health problems, such as diabetes or heart disease, according to the NIDDK.The U.S. Food and Drug Administration also has approved certain limited surgical procedures for people with a BMI of 30 or more and weight-related health issues.
+You may be a candidate for weight-loss surgery if your BMI is 40 or more, or if your BMI is 35 or more and you have weight-related health problems, such as diabetes or heart disease, according to the NIDDK.The U.S. Food and Drug Administration also has approved certain limited surgical procedures for people with a BMI of 30 or more.

 To find out more about weight management, visit the Weight Management health topic center.
 You can also find out more at these websites: